2026 ACADEMY NOW OVER

-The Young Mannheim Symphonists 2026 National Academy will be held in Sydney, co-directed by Rachael Beesley and Nicole van Bruggen.
-This residential course offers successful applicants five nights’ boarding, with days and evenings dedicated to workshops, tutorials and orchestral rehearsals focused on Historically Informed Performance (HIP).
+The Young Mannheim Symphonists 2026 National Academy was held in Sydney, co-directed by Rachael Beesley and Nicole van Bruggen.
+This residential course offered successful applicants five nights’ boarding, with days and evenings dedicated to workshops, tutorials and orchestral rehearsals focused on Historically Informed Performance (HIP).

-The National Academy concludes with a public concert showcasing the Young Mannheim Symphonists as they perform the repertoire developed during the week.
+The National Academy concluded with a public concert showcasing the Young Mannheim Symphonists as they performed the repertoire developed during the week.

 Young Mannheim Symphonists is Australia’s only national youth orchestra for Historically Informed Performance (HIP).